jk-me/jk-me.github.io/_posts/2019-06-11-module_exports_in_node_js_testing_your_npm_package.markdown

 ```
 const pie = require(‘@jk-me/practicenpm’)         //loads module, w exports.tiny fn
 console.log( pie.tiny("a string with spaces") )      //uses exported fn from required module
 => 'astringwithspaces'                                    //logged output in terminal
 ```

 You can also use node (javascript) cli with `node` command, and `.exit` to exit

-After installing your package in your test project file, it will appear inside it in the `node_modules` directory.
+After installing your package in your test project folder, it will appear inside it in the `node_modules` directory.
 You can modify your code in here to test it using the above method before actually updating your module and publishing a new version to npm.
 Of course this is only for testing purposes and you normally wouldn't modify packages after installing them.

 **module.exports**